Welland, South Australia: History

 Welland Post Office opened on 3 October 1921.
 For much of the twentieth century, Welland and surrounding suburbs were known for the brickmaking industry located near the Torrens River, memorialised today by the large remnant kiln chimney at the Brickworks Marketplace (formerly Brickworks markets) in the extreme north east of Torrensville.
 In 1923 severe flooding of the Welland brick fields by the Torrens River forced some of the industry to move further west and downstream into Beverley and Allenby Gardens.

 Geography

 Welland is small, long suburb bordered by multiple roads and the River Torrens (Karrawirra Parri), with the Linear Park Trail.
 The suburb itself is separated in two by Grange Road, with the northern end of the suburb being bordered by Port Road.
 The suburb's public transport is serviced by Adelaide Metro.

 Demographics

 The 2016 Census by the Australian Bureau of Statistics counted 866 persons in Welland on census night.
 Of these, 49.7% were male and 50.3% were female.
+This increased to 881 persons in the 2021 census, of which 46.1% were male and 53.9% were female.